cvebase/cvebase.com/README.md

 This is the official data repository for cvebase, open to all and can be edited by anyone to collectively improve the CVE & Researcher pages.
 Updates are immediately synced with the content at [cvebase.com](https://www.cvebase.com/).

 ## About cvebase
-cvebase is a community-driven data platform for security vulnerabilities, developed for use by security researchers, penetration testers, and bug bounty hunters.
+The cvebase platform is a community-driven data platform for security vulnerabilities, developed for use by security researchers, penetration testers, and bug bounty hunters.
+Here are the main features of cvebase:

+* Comprehensive real time vulnerability disclosures.
-* Researcher profiles feature their published CVEs to date.
+* Verified Security Researcher profiles featuring published CVEs to date.
-* Community commentary enhances and clarifies official CVE vendor advisories.
+* Community driven enhancements and clarifications to official CVE vendor advisories.
 * References link to valid Proof-of-Concept Exploits and detailed technical writeups.

 ![](assets/cvebase_examples.png)